 Landmark Recovery can help you live freely from substances robbing your health and claiming your identity.
 There is no time like today.
 Call one of our dedicated admissions consultants and get your life back!

 Do you have a defining moment that led to your recovery?
 What led you to ask for help and how did you end up in rehab?
 Perhaps someone told you that you needed help or you realized that an addiction to drugs or alcohol was ruining your life.
 Let Landmark show your how to beat an addiction!

-Landmark Recovery of Louisville wants to know your: Defining Moments That Led To Recovery and Rehab.
+Landmark Recovery wants to know your: Defining Moments That Led To Recovery and Rehab.

 Your story about how to beat an addiction could give someone the courage needed to make a change that could save his or her life.
-Landmark has individualized treatment catering to your addicition.
+Landmark has individualized treatment catering to your addiction.